Chapter 02: Martialism

 The Training Grounds were hallowed, from the dirt below the rangers' feet to the cloud of sweat and grime that arose from the clashing of a hundred dueling stickswords.
 Two centuries' worth of rangers had passed through this enclosure before, training their bodies, practicing their skills, and fine-honing their instincts to steward the vast wilderness of Hayuwasi.

-It was here Rowan was to demonstrate his skill, his value, but he wondered if he had overplayed his hand already, on the first day of coursework.
-After all, he had meant for Sudalijhe’Yi to be an escape from the dangerous world of politics, a haven from the fracas that had consumed his adolescence.
-Realmdrifter, he’d be called behind his back, but at least he could find peace.
+It was here Rowan was to demonstrate his skill— his value— but he wondered if he had overplayed his hand already on the first day of coursework.
+After all, he had meant for Sudalijhe'Yi to be an escape from the dangerous world of politics, a haven from the fracas that had consumed his adolescence.
+"Realmdrifter," they'd whisper behind him, but at least he could have a chance at peace.

-But first, Rowan needed to prove himself– there remained only one problem standing before him, not more than one-seventy centimeters in height, so far insurmountable.
-Clad in a sleeveless cotton tunic and shorts, her bare feet digging into the clay dirt underneath, she wielded the largest sticksword Ai’Catrina had had to offer, apparently unbothered by its great weight.
-Her left foot forward, she held herself with an easy confidence, her inky eyes piercing Rowan’s every insecurity.
+If only Rowan could first prove himself— there remained one problem standing before him, not more than one-seventy centimeters in height, thus far insurmountable.
+Clad in a sleeveless cotton tunic and shorts, her bare feet digging into the clay dirt underneath, she wielded the largest sticksword Ai'Catrina had had to offer, apparently unbothered by its great weight.
+Her left foot forward, she held herself with an easy confidence, her inky eyes piercing Rowan's every insecurity.

 The name Alexandera Quorkiller had reached the Mithran Highlands years ago, when a team of sixteen youths captured an entire village overnight without a single loss.
 Over two subsequent mourning wars, Alex had won her clan an unprecedented nine victories, a clear testament to her leadership, creativity, and determination.